singer-io/getting-started/docs/BEST_PRACTICES.md

 are acceptable, but we generally run Pylint with some of the more pedantic messages disabled.
 See any of our recently adopted taps for an example.

-## Dependancy Versioning
+## Dependency Versioning

-When writing a new tap, all dependancies should be pinned to a specific version.
-Loose dependancy versions leave your tap susceptible to dependancy updates breaking functionality.
-Pinning dependancies to a version ensure that the tap works the same way it did during development.
+When writing a new tap, all dependencies should be pinned to a specific version.
+Loose dependency versions leave your tap susceptible to dependency updates breaking functionality.
+Pinning dependencies to a version ensure that the tap works the same way it did during development.

 Good:
 ```